vpolda/FPGA-MultiBoot/README.md

 Improving high performance heterogenous computer systems

 # Questions
+## Typical setup?
+I think this answer would define some of my other questions, but what will a typical setup look like?

+## Why Kria SOM?

 ## Part/core swap(DFX) or full image boot?
  - Dependant on if different i/o is needed per config, ie different external hardware
  - DFX is faster, less intense